namespacelabs/foundation/library/README.md

 path under this directory.

-The presence of particular resources or extensions in this directory do not indicate that Namespace Labs supports the use of some infrastructure products, vs others.
+The presence of particular resources or extensions in this directory do not indicate that Namespace Labs endorses the use of some infrastructure products, vs others.
 Our goal is to support our users where they are.

 The Namespace platform is built so that anyone can build resource providers and